statpascal/emul99/readme.md

 bytes.
 The pcodedisk DSR (file roms/pcodedisk.bin) makes use of these limits to provide disk images of up to 16 MByte and can be used as an alternative to the original floppy DSR which limits disks to 90/180 KB.
 Howeever, as it only supports subroutine >10, it is not very useful in general.
+It is configured with the following settings:

+    pcodedisk_dsr = ../roms/pcodedisk.bin
+    pcodedisk_dsk1 = ../diskimages/ucsd_system_1.dsk
+    pcodedisk_dsk2 = ../diskimages/ucsd_dev_1.dsk
+    pcodedisk_dsk3 = ../diskimages/ucsd_test.dsk

 The images files can be created with dd; e.g. use